michaelnetbiz/soup-heads/content/reviews/rasam-soup/index.md

 ### Smell

 Quite a pungent soup with a lingering presence in my apartment (likely due in large part to poor ventilation); I don't mind at all.

 ### Mode of Consumption

-<p style="text-align: left;">I'm used to eating my soups from my yellow mug, apt for alternating between drinking the soup and using a spoon.
+I'm used to eating my soups from my yellow mug, apt for alternating between drinking the soup and using a spoon.
 When it comes to these larger  format soups, clearly I need to buy some bowls!
 First, I transferred the soup from the plastic container in which it was delivered into a large plastic measuring cup that I bought from Walmart when I first moved here.
 Then, I moved the cargo once again into a mason jar once it become clear that spooning the soup was beyond my patience at the time.
-Once the soup became drinkable, however, I did lose some of the depth of insight that a spoon affords, in training the user to take the soup gradually and perhaps a bit more mindfully than when it can simply be drunk.</p>
+Once the soup became drinkable, however, I did lose some of the depth of insight that a spoon affords, in training the user to take the soup gradually and perhaps a bit more mindfully than when it can simply be drunk.

 ### Portion